-- Years from start of activity till 2020, the Company was tax inspected and the tax assessment was carried out and the payment thereof was made. - Year from 2021 till 2024, the company submitted its tax return on the due date and the books have not been inspected yet.
+- Years from start of activity till 2020, the Company was tax inspected and the tax assessment was carried out and the payment thereof was made. - Year from 2021 till 2022, the company submitted its tax return on the due date and the books are under inspection. - Year from 2023 till 2024, the company submitted its tax return on the due date and the books have not been inspected yet.